 - There was no focus group to test this campaign (highly unlikely).

-- There was a team which did not include any people of colour (most likely).
+- There was a team which did not include any people of colour (likely).

-- Someone in the team saw the problem, but was too scared to speak up (I won’t be the person to say something).
+- Someone saw the problem, but was too afraid to speak up (highly likely).

 - The pattern; This too will pass, just like the Pepsi and Dove controversies.
 An apology here, a reparation sale there, and soon this will be history.
 There’s no real sanction besides angry consumers and possible bad ratings.
 I say this not to undermine the impact that disgruntled customers can have on a company of that magnitude.
 However, it would be naive not to consider the possibility that such publicity could work in H&M’s favor.
 Pepsi’s sales shot up only a few weeks after the Kylie Jenner ad debacle.